 Audiobooks help reduce negative thinking

 Audiobooks have the power to boost our moods and disrupt negative thinking patterns.
 Psychology Today notes that for “those of us prone to anxiety and depression . . . listening to someone else read aloud can help by replacing negative thoughts with something else.”
+So whether you’re enjoying non-fiction or fiction, it’s a way to relax and refocus your mind.

 Most Americans spend over seven hours a day looking at digital screens, which can lead to blurred vision, eye strain, and long-term vision problems like nearsightedness.
 On top of that, studies have suggested that there’s a link between social media use and feelings of loneliness and depression—another reason to put an audiobook on and the phone down.